 State UI tax payments generally can be credited against your FUTA taxes.

 UI tax is paid on each employee's wages up to a maximum annual amount.
 That amount, known as the "taxable wage base," increases slightly every few years in Illinois.
-In recent years, and as of 2023, it has been around $13,000.
+In 2024, it is $13,590.

 The state UI tax rate for new employers, also known as the "standard beginning tax rate," also can change from one year to the next.
 In recent years, it has generally been between 3.5% and 4.0%.